Visa and Immigration

-Documents have to be presented proving that you have been accepted for studies by BIMM Institute.
-The German mission abroad will then forward the visa application for an opinion to the Foreigners’ Authority in either Berlin or Hamburg (dependant on which city you applied to study in).
+Documents have to be presented proving that you have been accepted for studies by BIMM University Berlin.
+The German mission abroad will then forward the visa application for an opinion to the Foreigners’ Authority in Berlin.

 This process can take some time.
 German embassies generally advise this process takes 25-days, but we highly recommend allowing up to 90-days for your study visa to be processed by your local German embassy.

-As such, if you plan on studying at BIMM Institute and will be moving to Germany from a non-EU country, we advise applying and completing our application requirements at your earliest convenience.
-This in general is no later than the end of May in the year you plan to study, as all BIMM Institute degree courses begin in late-September.
+As such, if you plan on studying at BIMM University Berlin and will be moving to Germany from a non-EU country, we advise applying and completing our application requirements at your earliest convenience.
+This in general is no later than the end of May in the year you plan to study, as all BIMM University Berlin degree courses begin in late-September.

 Applying for study early, so you are in a position to provide a confirmation of your place of study to your local German embassy, will allow you to complete the visa application process with minimal delays.
 If you apply for your visa later than June, then you may experience some issues which could impact you being able to begin your studies in September.